fulcrumapp/fulcrum-expressions/docs/output/LATITUDE.md

 ## LATITUDE

-Returns the latitude of the current feature (record or repeatable item)
+Returns the latitude of the current feature (record or repeatable item).

 ### Parameters
 No parameters